Crisis management is in place following flooding in Auckland. More information.

 2. Any persons directly adversely affected by a Grievance shall be adequately informed of the Grievance arising and be given an opportunity to respond.

 3. The process for resolving the Grievance will be conducted fairly.

 4. The avoidance of bias or conflict of interest.

 A grievance should be brought to the attention of the University within one year of the occurrence or circumstances to which the grievance refers (Note that assessments (including major tests) and examination scripts not routinely returned to students should be retained by academic departments for a period of 12 months).
-Thereafter a grievance may be considered only with the consent of the Assistant Vice-Chancellor (Research, Academic and Enterprise).
-In deciding whether a grievance will be considered pursuant to Clause 9 of this Policy, the Assistant Vice-Chancellor (Research, Academic and Enterprise) will consider:
+Thereafter a grievance may be considered only with the consent of the Provost.
+In deciding whether a grievance will be considered, the Provost will consider: